 Compliance Perspective

-From a compliance perspective, CIS benchmarks map directly to many major standards and regulatory frameworks, including NIST CSF, ISO 27000, PCI DSS, HIPAA, and more.
+From a compliance perspective, CIS Benchmarks map directly to many major standards and regulatory frameworks, including NIST CSF, ISO 27000, PCI DSS, HIPAA, and more.

-For organizations governed by a security framework, maintaining configuration in line with the CIS benchmarks is a huge step toward compliance.
+For organizations governed by a security framework, maintaining configuration in line with the CIS Benchmarks is a huge step toward compliance.
 This also helps to protect organizations against financial hardship, as non-compliance can lead to costly fines — particularly in the event of a breach.

 Additional Security Resources and CIS Benchmarks